 Truck tire defects impact the likelihood of accidents in the following ways:

-- Rollover.
 The NHTSA states that nearly 2/3 of all truck fatalities occur in rollover crashes.
 When a large truck rolls over, it's completely out of control.
-Its height and weight creates a wide path of destruction and can inflict severe injuries, including death.
+Its height and weight create a wide path of destruction and can inflict severe injuries, including death.